 At the Brain Workshop, our brain training is designed to improve mental performance.
 Whether you seek to overcome your learning disabilities, develop your career, improve your attention or memory, or simply want to improve your brain health, we can help.
 Our programs concentrate on skills development at the cognitive level.

-If you are interested in learning more about how the professionals at the Brain Workshop can help you on your path to reaching your goals, improving your wellbeing and brain health, schedule your assessment today.
+If you are interested in learning more about how the professionals at the Brain Workshop can help you on your path to reaching your goals, improving your wellbeing and brain health, schedule your cognitive skills assessment today.